Fort Washington Investment Advisors, Inc.

 The firm offers an array of investing strategies, including public equity, private equity, fixed income and multi-strategy.
 Generally, it may apply fundamental, technical and quantitative methods of analysis.
 Also, it may use long-term purchases, short-term purchases, short sales, options and derivatives.

 Like most investment advisors, Fort Washington Investment collects management fees based on a percentage of the client’s AUM.
-This is the fee schedule for discretionary accounts.
+According to a 2018 study of 1,500 firms by RIA in a Box, the average financial advisor fee is 0.95% of AUM.
+Below, we explore the fee schedule for Fort Washington's discretionary accounts.

 |First $1 million||1.00%|